trzewiczek/js-stack-tutorail/02.Redux/README.md

 >
 > —[Redux Official Website](http://redux.js.org/)

-A few facts that might help imagine why Redux are:
- * there is a store which is actually a single JavaScript object

 **Store**
  * a single JavaScript object wrapped by some slim redux layer
  * a single source of truth about the FE application and its state